prateekralhan/Gesture-Recognition-Case-study-IIITB-Assignment-/README.md

 Run ***pip install -r requirements.txt*** to install all the dependencies.

 ### Dataset:
-You can download the dataset from [here.]( https://drive.google.com/uc?id=1ehyrYBQ5rbQQe6yL4XbLWe3FMvuVUGiL) It looks like this:
+You can download the dataset from [here.](https://drive.google.com/uc?id=1ehyrYBQ5rbQQe6yL4XbLWe3FMvuVUGiL) The training data consists of a few hundred videos categorised into one of the five classes.
+Each video (typically 2-3 seconds long) is divided into a sequence of 30 frames(images).
+These videos have been recorded by various people performing one of the five gestures in front of a webcam - similar to what the smart TV will use.It looks like this:
 ![dataset](https://user-images.githubusercontent.com/29462447/86066087-d03cf680-ba8e-11ea-91f5-960b5f522a39.png)

 ### Results: